-The Adviser normally invests a majority of the fund's assets in common stocks with a focus on those that pay current dividends and show potential for capital appreciation.
-The Adviser may also invest the fund's assets in bonds, including lower-quality debt securities (those of less than investment-grade quality, also referred to as high yield debt securities or junk bonds), as well as stocks that are not currently paying dividends, but offer prospects for future income or capital appreciation.
+The Adviser normally invests at least 80% of the fund's assets in equity securities.
+The Adviser normally invests the fund's assets primarily in income-producing equity securities.
+The Adviser may also invest the fund's assets in other types of equity securities and debt securities, including lower-quality debt securities (those of less than investment-grade quality, also referred to as high yield debt securities or junk bonds).